2022 Victory Bowl

 The 2022 Victory Bowl was a college football bowl game played on November 18, 2022, at Lumpkins Stadium in Waxahachie, Texas.
 It featured the Olivet Nazarene Tigers against the SAGU Lions.
 The Tigers held on for a 21–16 win against the Lions.
 Olivet Nazarene and SAGU were both NAIA schools, with ONU playing in the football-only Mid-States Football Association (MSFA) and SAGU playing in the Sooner Athletic Conference (SAC).
 Despite only being an associate member, ONU was allowed to compete in the Victory Bowl because SAGU was the only eligible full member.
-The lack of eligible teams would be a continuing problem for the event; the 2022 Victory Bowl has been, to date, the final Victory Bowl due to no NCCAA teams being bowl eligible and willing to play in 2023 or 2024.
+The lack of eligible teams would be a continuing problem for the event; the 2022 Victory Bowl was the final Victory Bowl due to no NCCAA teams being bowl eligible and willing to play in 2023 or 2024, and the NCCAA dropping all football sponsorship outright in 2025.
 Even though both teams had similar total yards and turnovers, the Tigers dominated the Time of Possession, staying on offense for over 46 minutes of the game.